khanh291999/AngularDB/README.txt

-start
+how to start project
-npm install && npm startup
+npm install && npm start
-localhos:8080
+localhost:8080